nathanboachie/BBB-PPP/README.md

 ## Repository Structure

 BIMBAMBUM is a two-stage numerical flow solver.
 The first stage computes the time evolution of the surfaces of the bubble and nearby boundary.
-The associated code is available in the 'Bubble_Dynamics' folder.
+The associated code is available in the `Bubble_Dynamics` folder.
 The second stage computes the velocity and pressure fields associated with the bubble dynamics at any selected time point in the bubble lifetime.
-The associated code is available in the 'Flow_Field_Quantities' folder.
-Both stages of the solver must be executed, built and compiled separately.
+The associated code is available in the `Flow_Field_Quantities` folder.
+Both stages of the solver must be built and executed separately.
-The first stage of the solver may be used independantly while the second stage needs the simualtion results of the first stage as inputs.
+The first stage of the solver may be used independently while the second stage needs the simualtion results of the first stage as inputs.

-    BIMBAMBUM
+    BIMBAMBUM v1.0
     ├── Bubble_Dynamics         # Bubble and fluid-fluid interface dynamics
     │   ├── src                 # c++ source files
     │   ├── include             # c++ header files
     │   ├── solver              # main function for solver execution, called at program startup.
     │   ├── config              # example config files
+    │   ├── post_processing     # python scripts for rudimentary post-processing of the simulation
     │   ├── doc                 # doygen folder (compilation optional)
     │   └── CMakeLists.txt
     ├── Flow_Field_Quantities   # Velocity and pressure fields
     │   ├── CPP_Code            # c++ source and header files
     │   ├── Python_Code         # python scripts
+    │   ├── Examples            # examples input files
     │   └── CMakeLists.txt
     ├── license.md
     └── README.md